LLM Pulse Blog » Best alternatives to Semrush AI Visibility Toolkit in 2026

 Best for: Brands and agencies that want comprehensive AI search visibility tracking across multiple platforms, not just Google.

-Pricing: Self-serve plans from €49/month with free trial available.
+Pricing: Self-serve plans from €49/month (50 prompts × 5 AI models × weekly = 1,000+ AI evaluations/month).
+Free trial available.
 More accessible than enterprise-only options while still providing professional-grade tracking.

 Pros: